spaceotter/unplusplus/README.md

 function interface (FFI) to use a C++ library.

 ## Workflow:
-1. Build the target C++ library.
+1. Build the target C++ libraries.
-2. Create a header with all the desired parts of the target library included.
+2. Create a header with all the desired parts of the target libraries included.
 3. Run unplusplus on that header to generate the C++ to C interface, along with all the compiler options that were used on the library.
 4. If you encounter problems, see the Limitations section.
+You may need to create a file that specifies declarations to leave out.
 5. Build the generated stubs with the C++ compiler.
 6. Build the C code that uses the generated header with the C compiler.
 7. Link the C++ stub library and the C object file with the C++ linker.